resourceguru/api-docs/endpoints/webhooks/payloads.md

 # Payloads

 Payloads are created for webhooks once any interaction with the application takes place.
-All payloads are created immediately once an action is performed and the webhook is subscribed to that action.
+All payloads are created immediately once an action is performed for webhooks that are subscribed to that action.
 The format of a payload in the API is detailed below.

 ## Get Payloads